 The total area of Livestock Research and Information Centre (Sheep) comprises of about 132 acres, which is located at about 6 km away from Nagamangala town, Mandya district, Karnataka, India.
 Geographically Nagamangala falls under Southern Dry Zone (Zone 6) that extends from 76 19' to 76 20' South and 12 13’ to 13 4’ East.
 It is at an altitude of about 772 m above the Mean Sea Level (Karnataka Urban Infrastructure Development & Finance Corporation, 2009).

 It is located in K. R. Pete Road, Nagamangala, Mandya district which is 5 km away from Nagamangala town in the state highway connecting Nagamangala to K. R. Pete.
-Nagamangala is 45 km away from Mandya and 60 Km away from Mysore.
+Nagamangala is 45 km away from Mandya and 60 Km away from Mysore and 120 Km away from Bengaluru.